-- Quality and Reliability – It can be difficult to be sure about the quality of the output of any given firm without trying them first and to be able to rely on the to keep producing that level of quality.
+- Quality and Reliability – It can be difficult to be sure about the quality of the output when you have no control over the development process.

-- Poor Integration – Integrating third-party firms and company systems can be quite challenging due to massive differences in practices, often making the attempt moot.
+- Poor Integration – Integrating third-party firms with company systems, practices and processes can be quite challenging.

 IT Staff Augmentation Vs Project Outsourcing

 So, with the pros and cons of both staff augmentation and project outsourcing all laid out, the question now is which one to choose.
 This really comes down to the needs of the company or the project.
 Staff augmentation is suitable for cases where there is a need to: